TabbenBenchmark/tabben/python/README.md

 ## Set Up

-When testing locally (especially until the package is registered in PyPI), you can install the `otb` package locally; from this directory,
+When testing/using locally (especially until the package is registered in PyPI), you can install the `otb` package locally; from this directory,
 ```shell
 pip3 install -e .
 ```